fesily/lua-language-server/Addons.md

 The addon manager opens in a [webview](https://code.visualstudio.com/api/extension-guides/webview) (basically an iframe) that contains a [Vue.js webapp](https://github.com/LuaLS/vscode-lua-webvue).

-If you have feedback for the addon manager, please leave it in the [vscode-lua repository](https://github.com/LuaLS/vscode-lua) ❤️.
+If you have feedback on the addon manager, please leave it in the [vscode-lua repository](https://github.com/LuaLS/vscode-lua) ❤️.

 # Creating an Addon
 To create an addon, you will want to first create a directory where all your files will live.
 If you intend to make your addon publicly available, you will also want a remote repository where people can access it.
 Both GitHub and GitLab have been confirmed to work, although any service that provides Git cloning over HTTP should work.

 > **Note**
-> For details on how to get your addon visible in the VS Code addon manager, check out the [LLS-Addons repository](https://github.com/LuaLS/LLS-Addons#readme).
+> For details on how to publish your addon to the VS Code addon manager, check out the [LLS-Addons repository](https://github.com/LuaLS/LLS-Addons#readme).

 ## Structure of an Addon
 An addon that contains definitions should place them in a `library/` directory.